 So along with the strategic placement of the instruments and sound sources, we should also take care to place our microphones strategically.

 When close-miking any sound source, our primary concern should be to capture the best sound of the source in question.
-However, we should also be thinking of how other instruments in the room will be affecting the signal of these close mics.
+However, we should also consider how other instruments in the room will affect the signal of these close mics.

 If possible, try pointing the close-miked unidirectional mics away from loud and/or close sound sources.